Edoniah21/Resi-FIT-App/README.md

 - John
 	- Add links to more strategies
 	- Add images to README for Pair Programming
-	- Add links to resources explaining how to meet financial goals
 	- Investigate more robust unit tests

 ## Questions Answered in Scrum: